sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Living-CellService" />
 ### Cell Service
-Unless you're one of those crazy people who wanders around for wifi (I'm looking at you Deepinder), you'll want to get cell service.
+Unless you're one of those crazy people who wanders around for Wi-Fi (I'm looking at you Deepinder), you'll want to get cell service.

 If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
-Stephen has a BOOST prepaid phone which he uses for when people come to visit him and hasn't had any trouble with it.
+Stephen has a [BOOST](http://www.boostmobile.com/) prepaid phone which he uses for when people come to visit him and hasn't had any trouble with it.

 <section id="Living-CellService-Smartphones" />
 #### Smartphones
 Getting data for your smartphone is a lot easier with a BlackBerry.
 If you have an unlocked phone, it's really easy.
-You can get a plan with a sim card, pop it in, and walk out of the store Facebooking up a storm.
+You can get a plan with a SIM card, pop it in, and walk out of the store Facebooking up a storm.

 Amir unlocked his BlackBerry 9900 phone [for a couple dollars](http://freemyblackberry.com/index.php) then bought the $50/mo T-Mobile pre-paid plan. $10 for the new SIM, and it has Unlimited Text/Unlimited Talk/500MB Data.
 The data is actually unlimited, but the first 500MB is 4G while anything after is throttled at 2G but with no extra cost.
 Incoming calls and texts from Canada are free, but outgoing is not (ask people to text you, then call them using Google Talk).
 All in all he paid for everything under $220 (including tax) for the 4 months, up-front.